The FTC Charges For COPPA Violation

 • Design, implement, and document safeguards that address the internal and external risks each Covered Business identifies to the security, confidentiality, or integrity of Covered Information identified in response to sub-Provision IV.C.
 Each safeguard shall take into account the sensitivity of Covered Information at issue;

 • Assess, at least once every twelve months and promptly following a Covered Incident, the sufficiency of any safeguards in place to address the risks to the security, confidentiality, or integrity of Covered Information.
-Each such assessment must evaluate safeguards in each area of relevant operation, including:
+Each such assessment must evaluate safeguards in each area of relevant operation, including: (1) employee training and management; (2) information systems, such as network and software design, information processing, storage, transmission, and disposal; and (3) prevention, detection, and response to attacks, intrusions, or other systems failures;

 • Test and monitor the effectiveness of the safeguards at least once every twelve months and promptly following a Covered Incident, and modify the Information Security Program based on the results;